National symbols of Estonia: National flower

 The cornflower has grown on Estonian soil for more than 10,000 years, from the time when the first humans came to Northern Europe.
 The plant grows commonly in rye fields, creating a strong connection in the minds of Estonians between the flower and their daily bread.
 The blossoms of the cornflower have a particularly striking graphic appearance which has led to its use by artists for decorative purposes.
 The cornflower is also part of the young girls' festive garland.
 It is possible that the cornflower was chosen as the national flower in 1968 for another important reason.
 People knew that the blue of the then forbidden Estonian flag was defined as "cornflower blue".
 This made the cornflower a symbol of resistance in its own way.
-The Soviet authorities, in a move that is nowadays quite difficult to believe, responded by banning representations of the cornflower.
+The Soviet authorities responded by banning representations of the cornflower.
 Thus, at the 100th anniversary of the Estonian Song Festival (1969), all the cornflowers used as decorations were painted over with red and presented as "carnations".